Rated: 18+ · Short Story · Dark · #1960859

 He slammed on to his brakes, causing the front end of the truck to skid violently into the base of the nearest pine tree, finally stopping about seventy feet from the cabin's front door.

 Pain seared in his side as blood now poured from his forehead as well as his mouth.
-He slowly gazed up towards the cabin, praying that Vicky was still oblivious to his arrival, praying that she had not brought their daughter Sarah along.
-The latter was doubtful.
+He slowly gazed up towards the cabin, praying that Vicky was unaware of his arrival, praying that she had not brought their daughter Sarah along.

 Nothing.
 The cabin was dark, only the cicadas marked his arrival with their dissonant chanting.